VRConservation/fba-myst/chapters/04-monitoring.md

 license: CC-BY-4.0
 keywords: monitoring, theory of change, results chains, goals, objectives
 abstract: |
   Monitoring, Evaluation, Accountability, and Learning (MEAL) is crucial for ensuring the effectiveness and success of projects, as well as long-term organizational and business viability.
+We will add more information on this.
 kernelspec:
     name: python3
     display_name: Python 3